stefclaus/react-presentation-components/README.md

 ![I'm So Pretty](https://media.giphy.com/media/oLz0TmduZsUjm/giphy.gif)

 There is, however, a bit more thinking that we need to do here, just so we understand precisely what it means when we say that a component is of the type "presentational."
 Very often when we speak of classes or categories of things in the world of programming, the types or classes that we are discussing are actually formalized in the libraries or languages themselves.
-Think, for example, of when we declare a React `Component.` When we do that we write either `React.createClass()` or (using the ES2015 format) `class SomeComponent extends Component`.
+Think, for example of when we declare a React `Component.` we write `class SomeComponent extends Component`.
 Either way, we are creating an actual instance of `Component`.

 But here's the rub.
 When we say that some component is "presentational" *we definitely do not mean* that the component is a formal type or class defined by the React library.
 There is no such thing as type `PresentationalComponent` in the React library.
 Rather, what we are dealing with here is simply a useful *convention*, or, better yet, a *programming pattern* that coders who have used React have found themselves following over and over again as they compose their component-based React UIs.